broder/broder.github.io/about.md

 #### Dashboard for [Vivacity Labs][viv]

-* Led a team of 2 junior developers to create a dashboard to display statistics
+* Led a team of 2 junior developers to create [a dashboard to display statistics][viv-site]
-* Processed large amounts of real time data (1M+ events per day) into digestible formats
+* Processed large amounts of real time data (1M+ events per day) into digestible formats for 100s of pitches around the world

 _Technologies:_
 Node.js, TypeScript, React, Redux, Webpack, GitHub, Jenkins, Google Cloud Platform